fpoirotte/cryptal/docs/src/Usage.rst

-          Last but not least, when using those implementations, secret values may reside in memory for longer than is actually necessary (possiblt even longer than the program's actual execution), making them more vulnerable to memory debuggers and such.
+          Last but not least, when using those implementations, secret values may reside in memory for longer than is actually necessary (possibly even longer than the program's actual execution time), making them vulnerable to memory forensic techniques and such.

     *   - ``data``
         - string